andli/pymkm/README.md

 Base prices (€) and discounts for lower grading (decimal %) can be set in `config.json`.

+You can also create your own custom price calculation algorithm by using the config value `custom_price_calculator` (see details below).

 ## 🔓 Locking prices

 Should you want to avoid updating certain articles in your stock, set the starting character of the comment for that article to `!` (possible to change which character in `config.json`).